BestU/eDuino/README.txt

-Please put eDuino UNO BSP under the directory "hardware\arduino" of Arduino IDE， and rename "stm32".
+﻿Please put eDuino UNO BSP under the directory "hardware\arduino" of Arduino IDE， and rename "stm32".

-eDuino UNO V1.0.0 - 2014.08.06
+eDuino UNO V1.0.0 - 2014.08.30

 * This is the first released of the eDuino UNO bsp library.
   It's a test version, but it can be used to work.